ImperialCollegeLondon/pyrealm/docs/source/index.md

 ```

 The `pyrealm` package provides Python implementations of models of plant productivity
 and demography.
+All of the functionality within the package is built to accept arrays of
+data and uses the {mod}`numpy` package to efficiently calculate values across datasets
+with multiple dimensions, up to analyses of global spatial datasets of long-running time
+series.

 # The `pyrealm` package

-The package is in active development and currently provides the following modules:
+The package currently provides the following modules.
+It is in active development and
+new functionality is frequently added.

 The `core` module
 : Contains fundamental utilities and physics functionality shared across the